BV-BRC/BV-BRC-Docs/docroot/tutorial/metagenomic_binning/metagenomic_binning.md

 ![Figure 30](./images/Picture30.png "Figure 30")

 1. The assembly strategy for the reads must be selected.
 Clicking on the down arrow that follows the text box under Assembly Strategy will open a drop-down box that shows all the strategies that BV-BRC offers.
 A description of each strategy is listed below.
-    * The metaSPAdes(1) software is part of the SPAdes toolkit, developed to address the various challenges of metagenomic assembly.
+    * The metaSPAdes [2] software is part of the SPAdes toolkit, developed to address the various challenges of metagenomic assembly.
 The latest version of the SPAdes toolkit that includes metaSPAdes is available here (http://cab.spbu.ru/software/spades/).

-    * MEGAHIT is a de novo assembler for assembling large and complex metagenomics data(2).
+    * MEGAHIT is a de novo assembler for assembling large and complex metagenomics data [3].
 The MegaHit software is available here: https://github.com/voutcn/megahit.
 MEGAHIT assembles the data as a whole (i.e., no preprocessing like partitioning and normalization).

 ### Organisms of Interest

 ![Figure 31](./images/Picture31.png "Figure 31")

 1. Organisms of interest must be selected.
 Clicking on Bacteria/Archaea will only show those results,  clicking on Viruses will only show those, and clicking on Both will show all of those results.
-    * If **Bacteria/Archaea** are selected, the RASTtk3 annotation pipeline will be used.
+    * If **Bacteria/Archaea** are selected, the RASTtk [4] annotation pipeline will be used.
 The code for the RASTtk pipeline is located at https://github.com/SEEDtk/p3_code/blob/master/scripts/p3x-process-bins_generate.pl

     * Selecting **Viruses** will use one of two annotation pipelines.
-Other viruses are first run through the VIGOR4(4,5) pipeline.
+Other viruses are first run through the VIGOR4 [5,6] pipeline.
 (The software for the VIGOR pipeline is located at: https://github.com/JCVenterInstitute/VIGOR4).
-If that does not find a virus match, the Mat Peptide6 pipeline is used.
+If that does not find a virus match, the Mat Peptide [7] pipeline is used.

     * When selecting **Both** the bacterial/archaeal and viral pipelines will be run.
 The workflow for this strategy is available at the top of this tutorial.